shark4ce/Ghidra-SandBlaster-Plugin/README.md

 ## Installation

-1. Download Release version of extension and install it in Ghidra in Ghidra in `File → Install Extensions...`
+1. Download the `.zip` file from [releases](https://github.com/shark4ce/Ghidra-SandBlaster-Plugin/releases/) section of this repository and install it in Ghidra in Ghidra in `File → Install Extensions...`

-       `OR`
+    OR

 1. Clone this repository:

     ```